Poker Basics: How Casinos Make Money On Poker

 Obviously, this is easy to explain.

-Online platforms do not have many extra expenses for launching the tournament, while live venues have to pay for the dealers, rent tournament floor space, tables and organize everything to have a pleasant event, which comes at an extra cost for players.
+Online platforms don’t have many extra expenses when launching tournaments, while live venues have to pay for dealers, rent tournament floor space, tables and organize everything to have a pleasant event, which comes at an extra cost for players.

-Beyond Rake: How do Live Casinos Make Money from Poker?
+Beyond Rake: How Else Do Live Casinos Make Money From Poker?

-While this may not make much sense at first glance, it is perfectly reasonable if we look at a wider picture.
+While this may not make much sense at first glance, it’s perfectly reasonable if we look at the wider picture.

 First of all, tournaments will often serve as great feeders for cash games, which is great news for casinos that have big poker rooms.

 Casinos make much more money from cash games since a long cash session can net them a hefty amount of cash without any exposure.
-It is a nice way to generate some extra cash for the house.
+A nice way to generate some extra money for the house.

 They’re likely to find their way to table games and slots after the tournament, which means that over a few days, the casino will be stacking a lot of extra money from these players.

-Since it all happens in the virtual setting, once they have good software, they just need stable servers that can handle the traffic.
+Since it all happens virtually, once they have good software they just need stable servers that can handle the traffic.